wheatstalk/ecs-service-extension-listener-rules/README.md

 ## Listener Rule Extension

-This module provides an [ECS Service Extension](https://www.npmjs.com/package/@aws-cdk-containers/ecs-service-extensions) that registers your service with a load balancer by way of listener rules.
+This module provides an [ECS Service Extension](https://www.npmjs.com/package/@aws-cdk-containers/ecs-service-extensions) that registers your service with an application load balancer by way of listener rules.

 Rules added via this extension are given an automatically numbered priority by default.
 The automatic rule priority numbering starts at `priorityStart` and